JRoybalDev/epk-template-v1/docs/client-marketing-content-kit.md

 The public site reads from one approved content record.
 The dashboard lets an authorized admin update that content without touching the source code.

+On first launch, before any content has been saved, the public site shows a setup state.
+The dashboard still opens with a starter draft so the team can begin filling in sections immediately.
+Saving that starter draft creates the first live EPK record.
+Teams that already have a complete EPK JSON file can import it instead.

 ## Roles

 ### Client Or Artist Team